gatling/gatling/src/sphinx/quickstart.rst

 This is where Feeders will be useful.

 Feeders are data sources containing all the values you want to use in your scenarios.
-There are several types of Feeders, the simpliest being the CSV Feeder: this is the one we will use in our test.
+There are several types of Feeders, the most simple being the CSV Feeder: this is the one we will use in our test.
-Feeders are explained in details in the Feeders reference.

 First let's create a file named *search.csv* and place it in ``user-files/data`` folder.